provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryOrderFeeCalcResponse"></a>

 ### QueryOrderFeeCalcResponse
-QueryOrderFeeCalcResponse is a response message for the QueryOrderFeeCalc endpoint.
+QueryOrderFeeCalcResponse is a response message for the OrderFeeCalc query.

 | Field | Type | Label | Description |